jonatoj/API-Capstone/README.md

 * A web browser.
 * An active internet connection.
 * Application description.
-* Select meal type, cuisine and a number of recipes to display from the list.
+* Select meal type, cuisine, and a number of recipes to display from the list.

 #